-The 'Info' line is not present because the log level is 3.
+The 'Info' line is not present because the log\level is 3.

-6.1.16 Module msgpack
+7.1.17 Module msgpack

 The msgpack module takes strings in MsgPack format and decodes them, or takes a series of non-MsgPack values and encodes them.
+Tarantool makes heavy internal use of MsgPack because tuples in Tarantool are stored as MsgPack arrays.